sls33/Suda/README.md

 bash run_psi_to_share_test_payload.sh
 ```

-The running results are stored in the feature_dimension_ps.txt and feature_dimension_pc.txt.
+The running results are stored in the result/feature_dimension_ps.txt and result/feature_dimension_pc.txt.

 ## Table 4